hainesm6-learning/pytest_learning/docs/pytest_notes.md

   - Provides examples and documentation.
   - As project grows provides an automated system for testing.
 - Writing tests before writing code is referred to as **test-driven development (TDD)** and is one strategy for development with associated [advantages and benefits](https://leantesting.com/test-driven-development/).
+- When developing and a bug is encountered, rather than diving straight into fixing the bug, first write a test where the desired behaviour is observed.
+As you make modifications to the API, it is easy to determine when the correct behaviour is observed.
+Refer to [source 1](#sources).

+## Syntax

+### Basic syntax

 - The **"assert"** statement is the core syntax of pytest.
 Modules and functions must be prefixed with "test_".
 - To test for a unit of codes ability to throw an error, use the **pytest.raises(*ExpectedException*)** function within a context manager.